kfoozminus/Wordy/README.md

 ```

 ### Run
-Go to `about:debugging', click on 'Load Temporary Add-on' and load the manifest.json file.
+Go to `about:debugging' in firefox, click on 'Load Temporary Add-on' and load the manifest.json file.

 Voila!